Skip to main content

 “Excuse me.”
 Chetna looked confused on the dance floor as he walked away from the crowd and the music towards an empty gazebo to sit down.

 Ajabdeh was about to catch a ride after telling Asha she would come directly for the wedding.
 She had her outfit planned with a beautiful midnight blue saree she picked out for the event.
 She was lost in her thoughts about her look for the evening when she realised she hadn’t seen Pratap since the dance floor.
 He was perhaps with the girl.
 She inhaled and smiled to herself.
 Did he consider her words or simply go for the theme?
 How did it matter?
 Ajabdeh could lie to the world.
 She could lie to her father.
 To Pratap.
 Not to herself.
 Over the past years, she had found herself stalking his online presence from her private profiles.
 She did not know why she wanted to know what he was up to.
-It was his vacation pictures in Maldives that made her suddenly realise she needed to stop.
+It was his vacation pictures in the Maldives that made her suddenly realise she needed to stop.
 Her therapist said her abandonment issues made her indifferent to people and feelings.
 She would brush them off, undermine her feelings and not acknowledge others.
 She needed to work on them.
 Honestly, it had been over a decade.
 She had lost hope in herself to get over her abandonment issues for good.
 She knew that talking to her mother always triggered her.
-She would spend sleepless nights crying and hit the pub to drown her sorrows in drinks and a night of getaway, pretending to be someone she was not; with someone she barely knew.
+She would spend sleepless nights crying and hit the pub to drown her sorrows in drinks and a night of getaway, pretending to be someone she was not, with someone she barely knew.
 She did not ask for names anymore.
 She could not remember faces anymore.
 After a series of serious fights, her father backed off from the sensitive topic of marriage as well.
 It was no use telling her unless she was ready.
-But oddly she did sleep the previous night.
+But oddly, she did sleep the previous night.
 She even had a dream she could not remember.
 It was a happy one.
 She had woken up with a strange anticipation to reach the wedding venue.
 She told herself it was because she cared about the people who were kind to her during her bad times.
 She cared for Asha.
 But was that it?
 Then why did her eyes search for him throughout the Mehendi ceremony?
-Why did she want to stay away from him through the evening fearing her eyes and face would give away how flustered she was at the sight of him?
-She was irked at his confidence to stir her.
+Why did she want to stay away from him through the evening, fearing her eyes and face would give away how flustered she was at the sight of him?
+She was irked at his confidence in stirring her.
 She was not going to give him the satisfaction.
-It was one more day to go, to pretend like she did not care, that he made no impact and she felt no urge whenever he came close.
+It was one more day to go, to pretend like she did not care, that he made no impact, and she felt no urge whenever he came close.
 This could happen with anyone, she inferred.
 Yet, in these years, she only felt this strange longing once.

 Towards You